ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

-The template estimate is updated by warping all subjects to the space of the template, performing a voxelwise average, and then performing a "shape update" of this latter image by warping it by the average inverse deformation, thus yielding a mean image of the population in terms of both the intensity and shape.
+The template estimate is updated by warping all subjects to the space of the template, performing a voxelwise average, and then performing a "shape update" of this latter image by warping it by the average inverse deformation, thus yielding a mean image of the population in terms of both intensity and shape.

 ## Continuous developmental velocity flow transformation model {-}